Cenora6/Your_Travel_Destination_-QUIZ-/README.md

 # Your Travel Destination

 ## Description:
 A quiz, used to determine a travel destination.
 If you have ever wondered where to go on your holiday, this quiz will choose for you your travel destination!

+You can register and login to your own account.
+After login, you can either check your history of the results or take another quiz.
+All the quiz results are saved in the history, where you can check the places as already visited or delete them.
+You can also add your own place to the list.

 ## Technologies:
 - HTML5